emma-ladouceur/SeedAdditionSynthesis/README.md

 Synthesis of seed addition diversity experiments effect on species richness and ecosystem function

 Code DOI:
+Data DOI:

 This project uses **seed addition experimental data** , and includes the **summarised data**  used for analyses and models,  the **model objects**, and the **R scripts** to investigate and understand models, process data, and generate results and figures.

 ### Data
-Four datasets and six model objects are included in the project.
+Three datasets and six model objects associated with this project are found on DRYAD DOI lsted above.

-**Species Level Data** For species level data please contact lead author.

 **Plot Level Data** These data summarise species richness and aboveground level biomass responses to a range of diverse seeding treatments across 12 seed addition and diversity experiments.